Soccer is the most popular team sport for Canadian children aged three to 17. More than 750,000 children participate in soccer programs.

 • Use plastic-coated balls.
 Replace once their water-resistant qualities are lost.
 The use of smaller balls in youth soccer is strongly recommended.

 • Warm up, stretch and cool down before and after games and practices.
-The American Academy of Orthopedic Surgeons recommends warming up with jumping jacks, stationary cycling, running or walking in place for three to five minutes.
+The American Academy of Orthopaedic Surgeons recommends warming up with jumping jacks, stationary cycling, running or walking in place for three to five minutes.
 This should then be followed by slow and gentle stretching, holding each stretch for 30 seconds.

 • Match young soccer players according to their level of physical development.